SB-21

 Summary

-Under the new provisions, converted units must be completed within four years and remain affordable for at least 55 years through recorded covenants.
-Displaced residents receive relocation benefits and first right of refusal for replacement units, with initial rents capped at no more than 5% above previous levels.
-The total reduction in SRO units cannot exceed 25% unless additional units are replaced one-for-one at another location within the same community plan area or high-opportunity neighborhood.
+Under the proposal, unit reductions must be necessary to accommodate private bathrooms, kitchens, community rooms, or accessibility improvements.
+Converted units must remain rental properties with rents at or below the previous SRO rates for at least 55 years.
+Displaced residents receive a right of first refusal for replacement units, with initial rents capped at 5% above their previous rates.
+The total reduction in SRO units cannot exceed 25% unless additional units are replaced one-for-one at another location within the same community.

 40% progression